cicsdev/cics-java-liberty-jaxws/Blog.md

 }
 ```

 ### Develop the business logic

-This section focuses on the Java business logic of your web service.
+This section focuses on the Java business logic of the web service.
 In this section we will:

 1. Use the Java wrapper to map input parameters to the binary structure that will be used to link to a CICS program
 2. Invoke the CICS COBOL program using JCICS API